secretstartups/handbook/communication/ask-me-anything/index.html.md

     - Note taker - this role should be assumed by the Business Partner for that group.
 If you are the note taker, please reach out to the facilitator to ensure there isn't a concern of confidentiality in the note taker as a presence on the call.
     - Facilitator - reach out to the facilitator of choice based on regions from the list above
 1. Create follow up actions google doc leveraging the following [template here](https://docs.google.com/document/d/1oTiRS99IokoQ4CQYWalVXzW8BAL3wq8gr1RZFIQAbpI/edit?usp=sharing).
-1. Schedule the follow up call for actions with the leader, DIB team member Candace or Liam and the Business Parther for the group.
+1. Schedule the follow up call for actions with the leader, DIB team member Candace or Liam and the Business Partner for the group.
 1. Create a confidential slack channel if needed for that Reverse AMA to communicate transparently action items and or ongoing feedback, etc.